ton-community/ton-docs/docs/v3/contribute/localization-program/how-to-contribute.md

 5. Preview all translation results on the website after proofreading.

 :::info
-Before you start contributing, read the guidelines below to ensure standardization and quality, which will speed up the review process.
+Before contributing, read the guidelines below to ensure standardization and quality, speeding up the review process.
 :::

 ## Side-by-side mode